CFD Online Logo CFD Online URL

 Commercial CFD Packages

+We will not link all CFD vendors here.
 A good place to go if you are looking for a commercial CFD code is to check the list of CFD Online's sponsors.
-If you can't find the company you are looking for there you can check the Homepage Database, Companies Section.
-If you have any questions about CFD codes you are also welcome to post them on the CFD Online Discussion Forum.
-This forum is monitored by most CFD code vendors.
+If you have any questions about CFD codes you are welcome to post them on the CFD Online Discussion Forums.
+These forums are monitored by most CFD code vendors.
 The links below are a few collections of CFD codes that can be found on the net.
 These are not complete and often not that up-to-date though.

 CFD Codes List, Commercial Products

 Links to many commercial CFD products.
-The list is getting a bit old though, and the structure isn't optimal.
+The list has not been updated for many years and is getting very old now.

 COSMIC - NASA's Software Technology Transfer Center